xphillyx/PostSharp.Samples/Diagnostics/PostSharp.Samples.Logging.ElasticStack/README.md

 is fantastic at instrumenting your project and feeding Serilog with plently structured log events.

 This repository provides a sandbox where developers can explore the life of a log event starting with its birth in PostSharp and Serilog, its transport over the network to Logstash, its fields being indexed by Elasticsearch and finally its legacy being recorded as a historical event in Kibana.

 This example contains two applications that run together, so we can explore the correlation of requests coming from both apps.

+Correlation is implemented by two artefacts:

+* On client-side,  `InstrumentOutgoingRequestsAspect`, a PostSharp aspect, adds a header to `HttpClient`.

+* On server-side, `LoggingActionFilter`, an ASP.NET Action Filter, reads the header and adds it as a logging property.

 ## What you will end up with